gnebehay/parser/README.md

 which makes it a bit hard to get into the topic for an uninitiated person.
 In this description, I have tried to focus more on intuitive explanations.
-However, to me it is quite clear that if you don't stick to the theory, then you will soon run into things that are hard to make sense of, if you cannot connect it to what's going on in the literature.
+However, to me it is quite clear that if you don't stick to the theory, then you will soon run into things that are hard to make sense of if you cannot connect it to what's going on in the literature.